unl-pal/argv-www/README-docker.md

 ## Notes

  - It is recommended to set the value of `DATABASE_URL` to somewhere in one of the three volumes (`/app`, `/transformer`, or `/data`).
  - Similarly, it is recommended to set the location of repositories and transformed projects to be in the `/data` volume.
- - It may be necessary to set the `ERROR_LOG` variable manually.
+ - It may be necessary to set the `ERROR_LOG` variable manually in `.env`